Azure-Samples/azure-search-power-skills/Text/TextAnalyticsForHealth/README.md

 - azure
 - azure-search
 - azure-cognitive-services
-name: Bing Entity Search sample skill for cognitive search
+name: Text Analytics for Health Custom Skill for Cognitive Search
-description: This custom skill finds rich and structured information about public figures, locations, or organizations.
+description: This custom skill utilizes the Text Analytics for Health API to identify healthcare entities and relations.
 azureDeploy: https://raw.githubusercontent.com/Azure-Samples/azure-search-power-skills/main/Text/TextAnalyticsForHealth/azuredeploy.json
 ---

 # TextAnalyticsForHealth

-This custom skill finds rich and structured information about public figures, locations, or organizations.
+This custom skill utilizes the Text Analytics for Health API to identify healthcare entities and relations.
+You can learn more about how the Text Analytics for Health API works by reading their [docs](https://docs.microsoft.com/en-us/azure/cognitive-services/text-analytics/).

 ## Requirements